 As noted, unlike other psychedelics, ketamine is a legal, FDA-approved drug.
 This means that ketamine-assisted therapy can be found at professionally managed, often spa-like clinics nationwide.
 If you plan on taking ketamine at a clinic vs. at home, you should know a few things.
 Reputable ketamine clinics are run by trained staff that are on hand to ensure your experience goes smoothly.
 However, some clinics may have services that others do not, such as ketamine-assisted psychotherapy, pre or post-care integration counseling, and, in some cases, long-term follow-up care programs.

 This, of course, all comes at a price.
 Ketamine clinics may charge anywhere from a few hundred to several thousand dollars, depending on what services they offer.
 You should spend some time researching local ketamine-assisted therapy providers and learning what this sort of treatment may cost you.
-You can also learn more about ketamine and psychedelic-assisted therapy by listing to our curated psychedelic podcasts.
+You can also learn more about ketamine and psychedelic-assisted therapy by listening to our curated psychedelic podcasts.

 There are also a few other things ketamine patients are advised to do pre-experience: